Kyle L. Monroe

 What Can Employers Do?

-If you are interested in high-value primary care, our provider network expansions, or our four core drivers of health care, please reach out to the Member Service Team.
+If you are interested in advanced primary care, our provider network expansions, or our four core drivers of health care, please reach out to the Member Service Team.
 To learn more about how The Alliance works with employers to make health care more affordable, contact our Business Development team.

 At The Alliance 2019 Annual meeting earlier this year, we talked about the four core drivers on our roadmap to high-value health care.
 This blog takes a more in-depth look into the second driver, payment reform, and why it is a central piece of the work and mission of The Alliance.